Last Updated: 2 months ago

 These cats were meant to protect the goblet.
 To do so, they curled themselves around the golden object and focused intently on it.
 Which resulted in a cross-eye and crooked tail.

-These cats are adorable, loving, fun, and intelligent cat breeds that have striking features which may make you want to have them as part of your family.
+These cats are adorable, loving, fun, and intelligent cat breeds that have striking features that may make you want to have them as part of your family.

 The Siamese cat personality makes it perfect to keep since it can be a fun companion that can get along with any human, instantly turning them into its human friends.

-Just like any other pet and family member though, Siamese cats do require much attention and care.
+Just like any other pet or family member, Siamese cats do require a lot of attention and care.

 While this may all seem like a lot in terms of responsibility, the payback can be quite awesome!

-What is your favorite part of the Siamese cat personality?
-We’d love to hear in the comments below!
+What is your favorite part of the Siamese cat’s personality?
+We’d love to hear it in the comments below!

 Barry Stingmore is a British content creator living in Fuerteventura, Spain.
 An animal lover at heart, he shares his home with a dog and four rescue cats.
 Barry works with the island’s animal charities to help manage and care for feral and abandoned animals.
 Alongside fieldwork, he works to support the charities with fundraising and raising awareness.